katersonnbert/gitnotes/GoLang.md

     }
     ```

+## Mutex
+If goroutines are used but channels are not, Go provides a mutual exclusion mechanism to ensure,
+that variable access conflicts can be avoided.
+- `sync.Mutex Lock` locks the access to a variable for everything outside the current goroutine
+- `sync.Mutex Unlock` releases access to a locked variable

 # Tests
 - Test files have to reside in the same package as the go files that are to be tested.
-- Test files should have the same name as the go files, with an additional "_test.go" ending.
+- Test files have the same name as the go files, with an additional "_test.go" ending.

         file.go
         file_test.go